Joystream/community-repo/community-roadmap/LeadsJD.md

 **Responsibilities**

-- MaximizingContent groupscores (will be provided by the Council)
+- Maximizing Content group scores (will be provided by the Council)
 - Preparing reports
 - Moderates the #content-curator and #content-creator channels.
 - Updating CWG Notion page